 All PHCCs in Yanbu Albahr City were chosen (N=7) as the study setting.
 At each PHCC, we interviewed 10-12 parents of children fulfilling the inclusion criteria.
 In case we had more than one child who met inclusion criterion, the data of the younger child was included.

-After obtaining the ethical approval (No. 115-2021, on 16/6/2021, Al-Madina Al- Monowwarah Region), a paper-based, self-administered, screening questionnaire (in a simple Arabic language) was designed by the researcher.
+After obtaining the ethical approval (No. 115-2021, on 16/6/2021, Al-Madina Al- Monowwarah Region), a paper-based, self-administered, screening questionnaire (in simple Arabic language) was designed by the researcher.
 The study questionnaire consisted of the following parts:

-Sociodemographic data: Child's age, gender, and his/her last scholastic achievement, in addition to parent's age, weight, height, marital status, education level, employment status, parents' consanguinity family size, average monthly income, and parents' consanguinity.
+Sociodemographic data: Child's age, gender, and his/her last scholastic achievement, in addition to parent's age, weight, height, marital status, education level, employment status, , family size, average monthly income, and parents' consanguinity.

-The anthropometric data of children were measured for children attending the Well-Baby Clinic by the triage nurse.
+The anthropometric data of children were measured for children attending the Well-Baby Clinic, by the triage nurse.
 The reliability of measurements was assessed by repeated measurements on the same child with an intra-class correlation coefficient of >0.95.
 The anthropometric data of children including height, weight and waist circumference were assessed as follows:

 Body weight was measured to the nearest 0.1 kg using a calibrated digital Seca scale, while the children were wearing light clothing with no shoes.